tinacms/tina.io/content/blog/gatsby-tina-101.md

 `inlineRemarkForm` will take our `Post` component as an argument and return a component wrapped with Tina plumbing.
 [Higher-Order Components](https://reactjs.org/docs/higher-order-components.html) inject custom logic into existing React components.

-In our GraphQL query, we've added a fragment, `TinaRemark`.
-This pulls out extra data for Tina to edit files.
+In our GraphQL query, we've added a fragment, `TinaRemark`, that pulls out extra data for Tina to edit files.
 I also used a non-standard query name for my post data (`post`).
 Thankfully, it's easy to change what data Tina uses by passing in a configuration object to `inlineRemarkForm`.

 At this point, if we start our application, we can hop over to [localhost:8000](http://localhost:8000/) and see that Tina is working!